-The National Weather Service forecast is calling for sunny skies with a high near 93 and winds out of the south southwest with gusts as high as 25 mph.
+The National Weather Service forecast is calling for mostly sunny skies this afternoon, with a high near 80 and south winds with gusts as high as 30 mph.

 Firefighters have had to respond to multiple calls this week of fires which began as controlled burns, then quickly spread out of control.